-Why is it that people living with pain upon seeing a healthcare professional often report, “ I have been told that it’s all in my head” and that the central focus of pain management programs are towards living well and not what people living with pain commonly report – the desire for pain reduction.
-Admittedly, those are questions that are challenging to answer particularly if people living with pain have heard similar explanations on multiple occasions. i.e. “It’s a complex interaction of….”, “your nervous system becomes sensitised……”, “pain does not equal tissue damage…..”, “pain is an opinion on the organisms state of…..”, “pain is a sensory and emotional…..”
-In addition, when the aim of pain management programs are to provide strategies to manage the impact of pain.
+Why is it that people living with pain upon seeing a healthcare professional often report, “ I have been told that it’s all in my head” and that the central focus of pain management programs is towards living well and not what people living with pain commonly report – the desire for pain reduction.
+Admittedly, those are questions that are challenging to answer particularly if people living with pain have heard similar explanations on multiple occasions. i.e. “It’s a complex interaction of….”, “your nervous system becomes sensitized……”, “pain does not equal tissue damage…..”, “pain is an opinion on the organism’s state of…..”, “pain is a sensory and emotional…..”
+In addition, it is also challenging when the aim of pain management programs is to provide strategies to manage the impact of pain.
 Understandably, this can feel unsettling for clinicians when they feel there is little else to offer.

-An interesting qualitative research paper by Paap et al., (2021) explored factors that influence participants perceptions of the therapeutic alliance with healthcare professionals and how this might effect their praticipation and commitment to treatment.
+An interesting qualitative research paper by Paap et al., (2021) explored factors that influence participants’ perceptions of the therapeutic alliance with healthcare professionals and how this might affect their participation and commitment to treatment.

 A perpetual challenge for healthcare professionals is explaining pain beyond a biomedical perspective which is aligned with Cartesian dualism and reductionism.
 Simply, pain is an experience, which means that a person must be alive to report it – I often say to my clients, “it is not your ….insert body part….. reporting pain, it is you who reports pain.”
 Whereas, for a corpse, of which the biomedical model was predicated, pain is never experienced (to my knowledge).
 So, unless you are alive, you will never report pain.
 Thus it makes sense to think beyond the confines of biomedical reasoning.
 Solely examining the tissues only explains part of a pain experience and in many cases (of chronic pain) tissue damage is not a discernible feature (Raja et al., 2020).